-A special offer for watershed schools from March-May 2020 includes a limited number of free soil and water-focused programs in-school programs, thanks to a grant from NextEra Energy Canada, LP (this offer does not apply to all in-school programs).
+A special offer for watershed schools from March-April 2022 includes a limited number of sponsored soil and water-focused programs in-school programs virtually and in your schoolyard, thanks to a grant from NextEra Energy Canada, LP and Cordelio Power (please note that this offer does not apply to all in-school programs).

 Download a Watershed Schools Map.

 Snowshoeing for Everyone

 Growth and Changes in Animals - In Your Classroom, Schoolyard, or Virtual

 How is a beaver different from a snake?
 Learn about some amazing adaptations as you explore the animals' groups.

 Water in the Environment – In Your Classroom, Schoolyard, or Virtual

 Journey through the water cycle.
 Explore the properties and importance of water moves through games and experiments.

 Growth and Changes in Plants – In Your Classroom, Schoolyard, or Virtual

 Become an herbal superhero as you discover how plants make their own food and form the basis of any food pyramid.